How PowerSellers Perform so Well on eBay

 - Quality assurance.
 The PowerSeller program and the nature of the benefits that PowerSellers enjoy tend to ensure that amongst high-volume eBay sellers, meeting PowerSeller standards is the norm.
 Since these sellers also make up for the larger part of eBay's sales volume, the PowerSeller program indirectly helps to make eBay a trustworthy place for buying.

 - Regular stock or shopping opportunities.
 The nature of eBay often makes repeat buying difficult.
 At brick-and-mortar stores where stock and prices are both regular, customers can “frequent” an establishment with clear expectations about what it carries and at what price.
-On eBay, stock tends to be unpredictable, prices doubly so.
+On eBay, the stock tends to be unpredictable; prices doubly so.
 The PowerSellers program rewards sellers that have a consistent business plan and consistent volume, which generally means consistent sources, pricing, and stock.

 - Better prices.
 Because high supply and high competition both drive prices downward, eBay’s facilitation of a community of high-volume sellers that often compete against one another helps to ensure that prices remain low in many of eBay’s product segments and categories, keeping available both ample supply and broad choice for consumers.